ericdunipace/RcppCGAL/README.md

 Eric Dunipace

 ## License
-This package is provided under the GPL v3+.
-For the header files themselves, please see the information at the CGAL site: [https://www.cgal.org/license.html](https://www.cgal.org/license.html)
+This package is provided under the GPL-3.
+For the use of the header files outside this package, please see the information at the CGAL site: [https://www.cgal.org/license.html](https://www.cgal.org/license.html)